Digital Payment Trends For E-commerce Sellers To Know

 Single QR Code (SGQR)

 Also known as Singapore Quick Response Code, it is the world’s first unified payment QR code where it combines multiple payment QR codes into a single SGQR label.
 The advantage of using SGQR is that it captures transaction amounts accurately, reduces reconciliation errors and theft.
+In general, if you're wondering how to create these codes by yourself, simply use a QR code maker.

 Digital payment is set to thrive in many years to come with many new features in place.
 Businesses will innovate more payment options to facilitate business transactions between their customers and suppliers.
 As the government promotes cashless society, e-commerce businesses have to step up to embrace this new trend.
 Yet at the same time, it is also important to protect and safeguard your customers’ data.